Billy Haynes is a content writer and founder of HD Writing Co. A practiced gardener, Billy's articles often focus on gardening techniques.

 You could also use plants that attract beneficial insects and birds.
 Birds are quite fond of moths and will eat the larvae from plants and lawns.
 In the fall, uncover and then turn the soil so the birds will have a chance to find and eat the eggs.

 Armyworm Control and Management

-If you have ever had an army worm infestation or are worried that your garden will encourage armyworms, then release beneficial nematodes into your soil.
+If you have ever had an armyworm infestation or are worried that your garden will encourage their presence, then release beneficial nematodes into your soil.
 These are microscopic creatures that live in soil, and they eat eggs, larvae, and pupae of over 200 different pests.
-They won’t harm animals, or humans, won’t bother plants, earthworms, or honey bees, and won’t bother beneficial insects that lay their eggs on something and not just in the dirt.
+They won’t harm animals or humans, won’t bother plants, earthworms, or honey bees, and won’t bother beneficial insects that lay their eggs on something and not just in the dirt.
 These beneficial nematodes will destroy any armyworm eggs that are found within the soil.

 Later in the growing season, you could use a natural oil spray on your plants that start showing signs of being attacked by armyworms, or other types of common garden pests.
 Neem oil spray is quite effective on armyworms in various stages, and since it is multi-purpose, it can also take care of garden mites, and stops fungus growth.
 Just be sure that you cover both top and bottom of the leaves and areas where the leaves join the stems.
 That is very important.